NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-The bathymetry mode can be used with Digital Globe PAN images as well, though likely the water bottom may not be as transparent in this case as for the green band.
+The bathymetry mode can be used with Digital Globe PAN images as well, though likely the water bottom may not be as transparent in this case as for the Green band.

 Yet, if desired to do so, a modification is necessary if the mask for pixels above water is obtained not from the PAN image itself,